Your money-making expert. Financial journalist, TV and radio personality.

-In England and Wales you’re expected to pay all or part of your fees for care (either at your home or in a care environment), depending on your income and capital.
-Your local council will do a financial assessment before you move into a care home.
+The amount you pay will depend on your income and capital.
+Your local council will assess your finances before you move into a care home.
 Factors like interest on your property, savings, investments, pensions and benefits will all affect this assessment, or means testing.

 |Amount of your capital

 |Between £14,250 and £23,250||The local authority will assume that this generates an income and this will be taken into account for your care home fee contributions.|

 |Less than £14,250||This will be ignored and won’t be included in the means test|

 There are some national differences to means testing.
 For example, in Wales the savings threshold for £24,000 for care at home, and £50,000 for care in a home.
 In Scotland, the upper threshold sits at £28,500 and over in Northern Ireland, the figure is the same as England.

 Your local authority should publish their charging polices for home care.
 They’ll also publish information on how they work out what they charge, and what money you can keep for yourself.